Submission Call: Ghost Stories

 Payment and rights: standard (see submission guidelines).

-Note: what counts as a ghost story?
+What counts as a ghost story?

 As always, we welcome writers and stories from around the world.

 The stories we select from this submission call will feature in a future Fiction Desk anthology.
 If you've not yet read one of our anthologies, it’s worth picking up a recent volume before you submit, to get an idea of the range of styles we feature in our pages.
 Our latest, Somewhere This Way, is out now.
 You might find it particularly useful to take a look at our series of dedicated ghost story anthologies.